bgatessucks/optLNG/UserGuide/log.md

     At each valuation date, the system `$production` and `$market` are updated with the corresponding forward curves, which will be used to calculate the cashflows.
   - Current strategy: execute the best plan at each date when there are vessels available.

+  - What to do with terminal capacity for markets ?
+Zero it after vessel unloading ?
+  - Boil-off of empty vessel ?

+## States

+  - `$states` is an `Association` index by dates.

 # Pseudo code

 ```mathematica